Jamesken23/EGFL/README.md

 Further instructions on the dataset can be found on [Smart-Contract-Dataset](https://github.com/Messi-Q/Smart-Contract-Dataset), which is constantly being updated to provide more details.

-Following their labeling approach, we expand on two common and serious vulnerabilities: block number dependency (BN) and unchecked external call (UC).
+Following their labeling approach, we expand on two common and severe vulnerabilities: block number dependency (BN) and unchecked external call (UC).
 In total, 680, 2,242, 1,368, 136, 526, and 920 smart contracts have RE, TD, OF, DE, BN, and UC vulnerabilities, respectively.

 # Required Packages